matviichuk92/Online-Shop/README.md

 Also, four major entities: Product, User, ShoppingCart and Order.

 Project correspond to SOLID, KISS and DRY principles.
-Created using Java EE, MySQL, Maven, Apache Tomcat.
+It's created with Java EE, MySQL, Maven, Apache Tomcat.
 _______________
 **Launch guide**
 __________________
 - Fork project;
-- Added Maven;
+- Add Maven;
-- Download Tomcat from _tomcat.apache.org_, unzip, added it to _install package_, add the new configuration (if you use IntelJ) TomCat Server(choose "Local" and point install package) in project, choose the artifact _war-exploded_, in _application context_ field left just slash symbol;
+- Download Tomcat from _tomcat.apache.org_, unzip, add it to _install package_, add the new configuration (if you use IntelJ) TomCat Server(choose "Local" and point install package) in project, choose the artifact _war-exploded_, in _application context_ field just put slash symbol;
 - Using MySQL Workbench 8.0 CE create a schema and tables as specified in init-db.sql;
-- Let's registration like regular user;
+- Register like regular user;
-- Let's login to site and push button "Inject data" and check user functionality;
+- Log in to site and push button "Inject data" and check user functionality;
-- Logout and login like admin(login - boss, password - 123) and check admin functionality;
+- Logout and log in like admin(login - boss, password - 123) and check admin functionality;
 ____________________________________
 **Roman Matviichuk**
 **matviihuk.office@gmail.com**